apache/nuttx/configs/samd20-xplained/README.txt

          appears at different BAUD settings implying that this may not even be clock related???
        - The program seems to be running normally, just producing bad output.

+    3. The configuration suggests CONFIG_MMCSD_HAVECARDDETECT=y, but as of this writing, there is no support for EIC pin interrupts.

+    4. OLED1 module is untested.
+These intructions were just ported from the SAM4L Xplained Pro README.txt file.